S4BXI/S4BXI/docs/pages/usage.md

 S4BXI is able to [run unmodified scientific applications](https://hal.inria.fr/hal-02972297) that use Portals for network communications.
 It can also be used to run unmodified MPI applications, using the Portals BTL of OpenMPI, with only a few modifications to MPI's initialisation (to correctly setup ranks).

 The only requirement is to compile your applications as shared libraries (instead of regular executable binaries), and to add our simulator to your include paths.
-Internally this allows the simulator to fetch symbols from you application (using `dlopen`) and run them in a controlled environment.
+Internally making a shared library allows the simulator to fetch symbols from your application (using `dlopen`) and run them in a controlled environment.
 There are two ways to do this: either manually in your build system, or using our own compilers (which are simply wrappers around your usual compiler):

 - **Manual method:** usually this is just a few flag to add somewhere in your build toolchain, for example `-shared` and `-I <S4BXI path>/include` for GCC, or `SHARED` and `include_directories(<S4BXI path>/include)` for CMake.
 Note that you don't even need to link with Portals/S4BXI: since you are building a shared library, all symbols are not required to be resolved at compile time, and Portals' API will automatically be available when running the simulator.